Winnie the Pooh (franchise): The Many Adventures of Winnie the Pooh (1977)

+Pooh's Grand Adventure: The Search for Christopher Robin (1997)

+Pooh's Grand Adventure: The Search for Christopher Robin is a 1997 American direct-to-video animated musical adventure comedy-drama film co-written, co-produced, and directed by Karl Geurs.
+The film follows Winnie the Pooh and his friends on a journey to find and rescue their friend Christopher Robin from the "Skull".
+Along the way, the group confront their own insecurities throughout the search, facing and conquering them in a series of events where they are forced to act beyond their own known limits, thus discovering their true potential.
+Unlike the film's predecessors, this film is an entirely original story, not based on any of A. A. Milne's classic stories.

 The Tigger Movie (2000)

 The Tigger Movie is a 2000 American animated musical comedy drama film co-written and directed by Jun Falkenstein.
 Part of the Winnie-the-Pooh series, this film features the rambunctious tiger Tigger in his search for his family tree and other Tiggers like himself.
 The film was the first feature-length theatrical Pooh film to not be a collection of previously released shorts.

 Winnie the Pooh, Piglet, Owl, Kanga, Roo, and Rabbit are preparing a suitable winter home for Eeyore, the perennially dejected donkey, but Tigger's continual bouncing interrupts their efforts.
 Rabbit suggests Tigger go find others of his kind to bounce with, but Tigger thinks "the most wonderful thing about tiggers is" he's "the only one!"
 Just in case though, the joyous tiger sets out to see if he can find relatives.

 Piglet's Big Movie (2003)

 Piglet's Big Movie is a 2003 American animated musical adventure comedy-drama film produced by Disneytoon Studios, and released by Walt Disney Pictures on March 21, 2003.
 It is based upon the characters in the Winnie-the-Pooh books written by A. A. Milne.
 It is the second in the series of theatrically released Winnie the Pooh films which were not produced by Walt Disney Feature Animation, preceded by The Tigger Movie (2000) and followed by Pooh's Heffalump Movie (2005).
 The film features songs by Carly Simon.

 Piglet becomes fed up after being excluded from a honey-thieving scheme, so strikes out on his own to do some thinking.
 But when the inhabitants in the Hundred Acre Wood discover he's missing, the only clue they have to go on is a scrapbook he left behind.